Welcome to the Canizaro Library

 Named for a prominent donor to Ave Maria University and opened in August of 2007, Canizaro Library is a state-of-the-art facility currently holding over 215,000 volumes and designed for a future capacity of 400,000.
 Our Theology and Philosophy collections are particularly strong, with excellent selections for each of the majors, new and old, that the University offers.
 We also offer access to over 100 online academic journals, with scientific journals being especially well represented.
 Our audiovisual collection features everything from CDs of Classical Music to recordings of the Great Courses series to DVDs of movies.
 In Spring 2014 we migrated to a new catalog, WorldCat Local, in order to improve the accessibility of the library’s resources.

 In addition to the traditional Circulation and Reference desks staffed by knowledgeable staff, the Library also has computer workstations and wireless Internet access available for student use on both the first and second floors.
 Our second floor computer lab features our Language Learning Center, which has rapidly become an integral part of the educational resources at AMU.
-Not only does it provide educational technology in support of the university classes in Latin, Greek, Spanish, French, and Italian, but our Rosetta Stone language program also provides access to Arabic, Mandarin Chinese, German, Modern Greek, and Russian.
+Not only does it provide educational technology in support of the university classes in Latin, Greek, Spanish, French, and Italian, but our subscription to Mango Languages program also provides access to over 70 languages, including: Arabic, Mandarin Chinese, German, Modern Greek, and Russian.

 Study space is also an important factor in the library, as there is seating for 375 throughout the building, with study spaces ranging in size from single-person desks to tables for four or even six.
 For group-study projects, we have several study rooms available for use, in addition to the several general classrooms located on the first and second floors.